Jim Wright (commissioner)

-James "Jim" Wright is an American businessman and politician who has served as a member of the Railroad Commission of Texas, the elected regulatory body over oil, natural gas, utilities, and surface mining, since 2021.
+James "Jim" Wright (born 1961/1962) is an American businessman and politician who has served as a member of the Railroad Commission of Texas, the elected regulatory body over oil, natural gas, utilities, and surface mining, since 2021.
 A Republican, Wright owns environmental services companies.

 A native of south Texas, Wright defeated incumbent Ryan Sitton in a primary, then won the general election held on November 3, 2020, against Chrysta Castañeda.

+Wright ran for reelection in 2026.
+Between February and May, he and former Tarrant County Republican Party Chair Bo French collectively raised more than $3 million in campaign contributions.
+Wright received significant financial backing from oil and gas companies and industry trade associations, while French's campaign was supported primarily by conservative megadonors.
+In the Republican primary, Wright received the most votes but failed to reach a majority, triggering a runoff against French.
+Though he received the endorsements of Governor Greg Abbott, Lieutenant Governor Dan Patrick, and House Speaker Dustin Burrows, Wright narrowly lost renomination in the May runoff, receiving 49.6% of the vote.